dfbarrero/aiCourse/assignments/neuroevolution/neuroevolution.md

 You need to touch two files:

-* **controller-neuro.json**: This file defines the topology of the hidden layer as a list of integers.
+* **controller-neuro.json**: This file defines the topology of the hidden layer as a list of integers in the field *hidden_layer*.
 The simulator defines a fixed input layer with **five neurons** (which correspond to five sonars) and an output layer with **two neurons** (linear and angular velocities).
 Please observe that this file also let you define the activation function in the hidden layer (by default tanh) along with the simulation time (15 seconds by default, you should not touch it) and whether this controller is going to be evolved or not.

 * **evolution.py**: It must implement the evolutive algorithm which will optimize the network weights (i.e. the robot training).
 This file contains the implementation of the fitness function (*evaluate_ann()*) that must be used.
 You must complete this file to implement the optimization algorithm.